 - Notice blood in their urine or that their urine is red in color

-Previous to the settlement, this information was not available to patients and those taking the drug were unaware that these symptoms may be an indicator of bladder cancer, a fact known by a Reno personal injury lawyer.
+Previous to the settlement, this information was not available to patients and those taking the drug were unaware that these symptoms may be an indicator of bladder cancer, a fact known by a Reno product liability lawyer.

 When people acquire an illness or medical condition because a drug manufacturer failed to alert physicians and patients to the potential dangers of taking that drug, victims may be eligible for compensation.
 People who are going through these types of situations may want to consider speaking to a Reno personal injury lawyer.